 - Garlic: highly aromatic, can be stronger or milder based on cutting and cooking techniques.
-It may help lower blood pressure and cholesterol protecting against heart disease, also anti-inflammatory
+It may help lower blood pressure and cholesterol protect against heart disease, also be anti-inflammatory

 - Dark Soy: darker, thicker, more aged, slightly sweeter, and less salty than other soy

 - Chili Garlic Sauce: spice paste of chilis, garlic, and vinegar found at any Asian grocery